grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 *This dashboard does have useful information as it contains RED metrics - request rates, errors, and duration/latency - for our service; and it contains state information for the underlying pods as well as end-user activity from a geographic lens.
 Our aim is to make the information on the dashboard easier to understand and more visually appealing.*

-## Convert the Error Rates panel from an old "graph" panel to a Stat Panel
+## Convert the Error Rates panel from a deprecated "graph" panel to a Stat Panel
 We will edit the Error Rates panel first.
 We want to add context to what error rates are acceptable, in a danger zone, or are in violation of an internal Service Level Objective (SLO).
 ![Error Rate Panel](img/error-rate-panel.png)
 1. Edit the *Error Rates* panel (click on the panel's title and then *Edit*)